tangbka/project-getting-and-cleaning-data/README.md

 This file explains the variables in the tidy data set, the data and the steps I took to clean up the raw data.

 #####4) TidyData.txt
 This is the cleaned data.
-The file is located in Coursera webpage, if you happen to evaluate my assignment.
+You should see this file located in the Coursera webpage under "Course Project", if you happen to evaluate my assignment.
 If you follow the steps in the <u>CodeBook.md</u> and run the scrip <u>run_analysis.R</u> in R, you should obtain the same data set.

 ######What You Should Do?
 <p>Start by reading the steps and meaning of the variables in <b>(3) CodeBook.md</b>.
 Then run the script <b>(4) run_analysis.R</b> in R. </p>

+To load the <b>TidyData.txt</b> into R, do the following
+a) Download the file onto your working directory.
+b) tidy <- read.table("./TidyData.txt")